dweprinz/Benchmarking-conformal-prediction-methods-for-time-series-regression/README.md

 Installation Guide
 - Python version 3.10.10 is used for the experiments in a virtual environment.
 This is due to 3.11 being to recent for aws-fortuna.
     - To create an environment: `python3.10 -m venv "environment_name"`
-    - (Optional) For simplicity in kernels, you can create a labeled kernel: `python3.10 -m ipykernel install --user --name=thesis-3.10`
+    - (Optional) For simplicity in kernel usage, you can create a labeled kernel: `python3.10 -m ipykernel install --user --name=thesis-3.10`
     - To activate the environment: `source environment_name/bin/activate`
     - To deactivate the environment: `deactivate`
 - Install the required libraries from the requirements.txt